unexpectedness/threading/README.md

         inc))
 ```

-This is the central piece of the first goal of this library: to provide obvious and dealry missed arrows such as `cond->` and `if->` without sacrificing on flexibility thanks to the antithreading arrow `<-`.
+This is the central piece and the first goal of this library: to provide obvious and dearly missed arrows such as `cond->` and `if->` without sacrificing on flexibility thanks to the antithreading arrow `<-`.

 The secondary goal of this lib is to provide arrow transformers called **fletchings**.
 They look pretty nice on the screen :-).